Miranda Crace7-Minute Read

 While waiving contingencies may help you secure a home in the midst of a bidding war, contingencies exist to aid buyers in negotiating the terms of real estate transactions.
 Purchasing any property involves a certain amount of risk, but contingencies mitigate your exposure to them.
 You can use contingencies to your advantage by analyzing the house and your financial circumstances before you sign on the dotted line.

 For example, if you’re interested in purchasing a historical home, you’d want to include an inspection contingency in your offer.
-The reason including this contingency would be in your best interest is that older homes tend to be in worse shape, and the contingency would ensure that you weren’t purchasing a money pit.
+Including this contingency would be in your best interest because older homes tend to be in worse shape, and the contingency would ensure that you aren’t purchasing a money pit.

-If, on the other hand, you didn’t have the cash necessary to purchase the house, it would be beneficial to include either a financing or home sale contingency to ensure that you're able to access the funds you need to go through with the sale.
+If you don’t have the cash necessary to purchase the house, it would be beneficial to include either a financing or home sale contingency to ensure that you're able to access the funds you need to go through with the sale.

 Enlisting the services of a good real estate agent can help you determine the types of contingencies you should consider to ensure that you're making a wise purchase.
 An agent can also help you identify the seller’s pain points and guide you toward waiving the specific contingencies that will help sweeten the deal beyond the sales price.